 If the return from query step 872 is to be done using the duplicate paper item, then this is done in path 873 where control is sent back to previously discussed process step 764 where the item is deposited using the scanner/reader/printer.
-If the check return from query step 872 is to be done using the original captured check image for the item, process step

-875 allows for the remote operator to initiate this process in a step 875 by entering the unique number assigned to the original check at capture time.
-This information is sent to the central site processor via process step 876 and control is then passed through path 877 to process step 764 where the item 5 is deposited using the check original check image.
+If the check return from query step 872 is to be done using the original captured check image for the item, process step 875 allows for the remote operator to initiate this process in a step 875 by entering the unique number assigned to the original check at capture time.
+This information is sent to the central site processor via process step 876 and control is then passed through path 877 to process step 764 where the item is deposited using the check original check image.

-Stepping back to query step 774 where it is determined if the item is an on us item, if query step 774 determines that the item in not an "on us" item then query step 800 determines if the maker bank is a clearing bank or a 10 correspondent bank.
+Stepping back to query step 774 where it is determined if the item is an on us item, if query step 774 determines that the item in not an "on us" item then query step 800 determines if 20 the maker bank is a clearing bank or a correspondent bank.
 If the maker bank is a clearing bank or a correspondent bank, then query step 801 determines if the maker bank requires a paper copy of the original check item.
-If they require a paper duplicate, then a paper duplicate of the original item is printed in process step 802 and sent to the 15 maker bank in path 803 which passes control to process step 805 discussed below.
-If query step 801 determines that the maker bank does not require a printed duplicate check, the image of the original item drawn on the maker bank is sent to the maker bank in process step 805 and the maker bank 20 item images using traditional methods for capturing monsends the item through path 806 to previously discussed process step 861 to determine if the item is payable at the maker bank.
+If they require a paper duplicate, then a paper duplicate of the original item is printed 25 in process step 802 and sent to the maker bank in path 803 which passes control to process step 805 discussed below.
+If query step 801 determines that the maker bank does not require a printed duplicate check, the image of the original item drawn on the maker bank is sent to the maker bank in 30 process step 805 and the maker bank sends the item through path 806 to previously discussed process step 861 to determine if the item is payable at the maker bank.

-Stepping back to query step 800, if the payee bank is not a clearing bank or correspondent bank, process step 810 25 sends the check image to the Federal Reserve Bank (FRB) serving as the clearing entity for the bank of first deposit.
+Stepping back to query step 800, if the payee bank is not a clearing bank or correspondent bank, process step 810 sends 35 the check image to the Federal Reserve Bank (FRB) serving as the clearing entity for the bank of first deposit.
 That branch of the Federal Reserve Bank forwards the check image to the Federal Reserve Bank serving as the clearing agent for the maker bank.
-That Federal Reserve Bank 30 determines in query step 811 if the maker bank requires a paper duplicate of the original paper check.
-If the maker bank requires a paper item, the FRB prints the paper item in process step 812, incorporates the duplicate check in their processing systems as depicted in process step 813 where 35 the item is sent in path 814 to process step 815 where the maker bank receives the paper item.
-As an alternative to the FRB printing a duplicate of the item it could be printed by a print center that has been set up for the purpose of printing the checks or by third parties that have been contracted for 40 the purpose of printing the checks.
-If in query step 811 the maker bank does not require a paper check, the FRB sends the image to the maker bank that receives the image in process step 815 and passes, via path 816, either the check image or printed duplicate of the original check to previ- 45 ously discussed query step 861 to determine if the item is payable by the maker.
+That Federal Reserve Bank determines in query 40 steps of: step 811 if the maker bank requires a paper duplicate of the original paper check.
+If the maker bank requires a paper item, the FRB prints the paper item in process step 812, incorporates the duplicate check in their processing systems as depicted in process step 813 where the item is sent in path 814 45 to process step 815 where the maker bank receives the paper item.
+If in query step 811 the maker bank does not require a paper check, the FRB sends the image to the maker bank that receives the image in process step 815 and passes, via path 816, either the check image or printed duplicate of the origi- 50 nal check to previously discussed query step 861 to determine if the item is payable by the maker.